Eleven-Z/rhino/README.md

 -	Flume: Collection and import of log and event data
 -	Sqoop: Imports data from relational databases

-These components are all separate projects and therefore cross cutting concerns like authN, authZ, a consistent security policy framework, consistent authorization model and audit coverage loosely coordinated.
+These core components, as well as many additional ones available in the Apache ecosystem, are all separate projects and therefore cross cutting concerns like authN, authZ, a consistent security policy framework, consistent authorization model and audit coverage loosely coordinated.
 Some security features expected by our customers, such as encryption, are simply missing.
 Our aim is to take a full stack view and work with the individual projects toward consistent concepts and capabilities, filling gaps as we go.

-#### Our initial goals are:
+#### Our goals are:

 ##### 1) Framework support for encryption and key management